 or fading back into little more than a trick of the light as soon as he dropped his focus.

 Concentrating on them made the headache bloom, but even as he realized that, he could tell the colors were fading out, the ribbons shriveling and shrinking, the light of them growing fainter and fainter until finally they disappeared completely, one final blink and—

 Nothing.
 Just boring human sight again, plain old 3D perception.
 It left Xander feeling unaccountably bereft, even as he knew that wasn’t good.
 Hell it was so far from good he couldn’t even begin to quantify it.

 Quantify.
 He was using words like “quantify” now.
 Correctly.
 In sentences.
 About synesthesia.

 “Are you guys okay?” he heard Buffy ask, but the words sounded almost underwater, like he was struggling to hear them from the bottom of a well.
 He was shivering, he noticed; his hands were cold.

-“Fine,” Cordelia snapped, loud and harsh; the voiceless labiodental fricative cutting straight across his senses like razors on piano wire, leaving him thinking in other f-words.
+“Fine,” Cordelia snapped, loud and harsh.
+The voiceless labiodental fricative cut straight across his senses like razors on piano wire, leaving him thinking in other f-words.
 “Now – you guys are the chaperones, so start chaperoning already!
 Crying kids are so

 not my thing.
 There’s snot, and tears, and – and snot!
 Ew!”